-- (a) The capital and forensic writs committee is established. - (b) The committee shall recommend to the court of criminal appeals as provided by Section 78.004 a director for the office of capital and forensic writs when a vacancy exists for the position of director.
+- (a) The capital and forensic writs committee is established. - (b) The committee shall provide oversight and strategic guidance to the office of capital and forensic writs, including: - (1) recommending recommend to the court of criminal appeals as provided by Section 78.004 a director for the office of capital and forensic writs when a vacancy exists for the position of director: - (2) setting policy for the office of capital and forensic writs; and - (3) developing a budget proposal for the office of capital and forensic writs. - (c) The committee may not access privileged or confidential information.